 IV.
 Finishing with powder

 It often becomes clogged in lines and wrinkles!
-If you cannot live without powder, use one that is sheer and translucent, or just blot you face with tissues or special blotting tissues!
+If you cannot live without powder, use one that is sheer and translucent, or just blot your face with tissues or special blotting tissues!
 Aesthetica Translucent Loose Setting Powder is an excellent product.
-It even has its own puff …
+It even has its own puff … it creates a good look for your makeup.

 V. Using Black eyeliner